blysshua/Raspi_Dashboard/README.md

 Tmux is used to split the screens as I am using a headless pi OS.
 The active.sh script refreshes every 1 minute for up to date status on the services and to monitor connected devices for security.

-I do plan on adding more services and editing the visuals of the dashboard in the future
+I do plan on adding more services and improving the visuals of the dashboard in the future